code-rohitr/DriveX/README.md

 4. **Start the Conversation:**
    - After the file upload, you can chat with the AI about the contents of the document.

+5. **Please wait if it loads:**
+   - Depending upon the internet speed and other factors, the app might take longer than usual to return a response, Kindly be patient and allow to generate the response.
+If the response fails, resend the the prompt.

 ---

 ## Folder Structure